riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 ##Why not packages?
 The only real drawback to using a package based architecture is that it adds some minor complexity.

 For smaller projects, a package approach *might* be overkill.
-However, I'm very impressed with the package approach and feel even for small projects it could worthwhile despite the added overhead.
+However, I'm very impressed with the package approach and feel even for small projects it could be worthwhile despite the added overhead.

 ##What we'll build
 <img src="../images/posts/package-based-architecture-part-1/after-core.png" class="img-responsive" />